 The Book Store is Now Open!
 Happy Building!

 Breaking Sharp Edges and Corners

-The reason that breaking the rough edges and sharp corners of your piece is important is for a couple reasons.
 The first is that wood finish does not stick to corners.
 The second, sharp places run the feel and enjoyment of your piece.

 Finish and stain will not stick to a corner.
 It may color the area, but one bump or scuff and it will be gone.
 When you look at a corner or edge up close, it is very small.
 Small places like this do not hold finish very well.

 When you are sanding your project, make sure to create a small radius on all of the edges and corners.
 This makes a transition between the two faces.
 It also creates an area that wood finish adheres to better than a sharp corner.

 As you are sanding, treat the faces of the board first.
 As you sand the faces, you will naturally go over the edges.
 Once they are done, round the edges and corners to make the radius.
 If you do the edges first, when you sand the faces you will end up having to go back and add the radius again.
 So, do the faces first.

 Free Woodworking Tips Delivered Every Monday!
 Add Me to the List!